jmuller3140/storage-blog/content/blog/eval/index.md

 ✅ **More work needs to be done—this must reflect a full-time workload.**
 ✅ **Velocity must increase significantly—tasks should move quickly, not stretch over multiple days.**
-✅ **Proactive engagement is required—I shouldn't have to check in to know what's happening.**
+✅ **Proactive engagement is required — I shouldn't have to check in to know what's happening -- I should be told what's happening in real time or close to it.**

 ---